-Sail Britain is a unique sailing initiative to explore the British coastline through shared experience, cross-disciplinary creativity, and engagement with communities.
-We reconnect people with the UK’s maritime heritage, culture and identity, and highlight the extraordinary beauty of our coastal environment.
+Sail Britain is a unique sailing initiative exploring the British coastline through research, the creative arts and engagement with communities.
+We reconnect people with the UK’s maritime heritage, culture and identity, and highlight the beauty and importance of our coastal marine environment.

 The Coastline Project is our programme to circumnavigate the British Isles over seven months.
-The voyage will take place in stages, with the entire coastline broken up into sections.
 While the boat, our team, and the idea will form a common narrative, each stage will be crewed by a different group of people from as varied a background as possible.
-Along each stage these groups will develop as a coherent team, something which sailing is a wonderful catalyst for, to explore the people, identity, history and ecosystems of the places they visit and to develop individual responses.
-These responses may be continued after the trip in the form of personal or collaborative work inspired by the voyage.
+Along each stage these groups will develop as a coherent team, something which sailing is a wonderful catalyst for, to explore the people, identity, history and ecological importance of the places they visit and to develop individual research and responses.

 Our 7-month round Britain programme:

-The sailing boat itself and the process of working together as a crew are central to the experience.
+The sailing boat itself and the process of working together as a crew are central to the project.
 Sailing brings people together in a challenging new environment to develop strong relationships as well as individual personal development.
 But it also allows time to observe, to listen and to contemplate, and for the participants to develop and exchange ideas.
-Through traveling slowly and stopping in coastal communities, participants can develop a depth of experience which is not possible when traveling by fast means of transport such as road, rail or air.
+Through traveling slowly and engaging with coastal communities, participants can develop a depth of experience which is not possible when traveling by fast means of transport such as road, rail or air.